zivtech/puppet-rethinkdb/README.md

 ## Basic Useage

-Install rethink from source, configure the service to start by default, and configure a default instance called `rethinkdb`.
+Install rethink from official package repositories, configure the service to start by default, and configure a default instance called `rethinkdb`.

 ```` puppet
 include rethinkdb